lembubintik/dictate/README.md

-dictate
+Dictate
 =======

-A port of Laravel 3's String class
+A port of Laravel 3's Str class for Laravel 4.

+## TODO

+Add unit test